In this tutorial, I’ll show you how to use Katalon TestOps Agent to schedule and remotely execute a Katalon Studio project.

 Simple Test Suite Collection).

-This way my execution results will be submitted back to Katalon TestOps.
-It also helps me monitor the progress of long-running executions.
+This way execution results will be submitted back to Katalon TestOps.
+It also helps monitor the progress of long-running executions.

-From here, I navigate to the Agent Setup wizard.
+From here, navigate to the Agent Setup wizard.

 Alex laptop as my Agent’s name, and select an API key.

-Next, I unzip the Agent package and open the folder in my CMD.
-Then I copy the two commands shown on the wizard and run them one by one.
+Next, unzip the Agent package and open the folder in the CMD window.
+Copy the two commands shown on the wizard and run them one by one.

 After about a minute, the new Test Environment should be added.